(1) By submitting an entry to this competition, you:

 (31) The winner (or winners) of each Category will receive a prize selected by the Organisers based on the winner’s age and location.
 Prizes may include books, gift vouchers, and zoo passes.
 No cash prizes will be offered.

 (32) Prizes are not transferable and cannot be taken as cash.

-(33) The winners will be contacted via their Sponsor by email using the email address provided on the entry form during the week of 6 September 2021.
-Prize winners will be published on the Organisers’ websites and social media pages on 7 September 2021.
+(33) The winners will be contacted via their Sponsor by email using the email address provided on the entry form.
+Prize winners will be published on the Organisers’ websites and social media pages by 10 December 2022.

 (34) To claim the prize, a winner’s Sponsor must reply to the email confirming their phone number and delivery address.
 The prize must be claimed within 14 days after the winner’s Sponsor is contacted.